 Holocaust survivors in the US, Israel, and the Czech Republic have shared their stories with Sherr.
 Their testimonies, both general and musical, add relevant information and human perspective to historical and political events.

-Video Excerpts: Two Testimonies
+Video Excerpts: Three Testimonies

 Ann Klug provided testimony about life in Vilna ghetto during the war, where she frequently attended music and theater performances.
 During the interview, she sang Yiddish songs she remembered singing in the ghetto, most notably the well-known partisan song “Zog nit keynmol az du geyst dem letstn veg” (Never Say You Are Walking the Last Road), created in the ghetto by poet Hirsh Glik.
 This song was of particular interest to Sherr, and became featured in his subsequent Sonata for Cello and Piano: Mir zaynen do! and his Music of Resistance and Survival Project.
 Ann Klug survived the ghetto and various Estonian camps and was eventually liberated from the Bergen-Belsen concentration camp.